Citizen Science Monitoring to support

 Between 2007 and 2012 more than 100 MOS members and other birders rallied to the cause of identifying Important Bird Areas (IBAs), by conducting “Bird Blitz” surveys at candidate sites across Maryland.
 Now it is time to rally again, and go birding with a purpose.

 Audubon Maryland-DC and the Maryland Bird Conservation Partnership (MCBP) joined forces in 2017 to monitor bird populations at IBAs.
 Important Bird Areas represent the most essential sites for birds across the state – 43 IBAs have been identified in Maryland because they support one or more of three categories of vulnerable birds: at-risk species, species assemblages that depend upon a particular habitat type, exceptional concentrations of birds.

 Monitoring birds at IBAs can help bird conservation in two main ways.
 Firstly, data on the numbers and locations of at-risk species can help site managers more effectively cater to the habitat needs of those species, and when monitoring is repeated over time, revealing local population trends, managers can be alerted to issues with declining populations while there is still time to act.
 Secondly, counts of birds at IBAs can build a case for protecting an area from threats like poorly-planned development.
 It is not just the bird data, per se, that lead to land protection – the fact that local citizens care enough about birds and their habitats to go out and monitor bird populations sends a powerful message to community leaders when land use decisions are being made.

 To generate high-quality data of value to conservation planning, we are taking a targeted approach, consulting with Maryland Department of Natural Resources and other experts to prioritize IBAs where there are specific conservation needs and opportunities.
-Thanks to funding from MD DNR and Cove Point Natural Heritage Trust, we will able to monitor six priority sites in 2018.
+Thanks to funding from MD DNR and Cove Point Natural Heritage Trust, we monitored six priority sites in 2018 and will monitor those sites again in 2019.

 The monitoring program has a focus on breeding birds, and we need the help of devoted volunteers.
 Monitoring involves: